XSnelliusX/BA-Ransomware-Detection-Code/PE-Header Analyse/Readme.md

 # Ember
-The Evalutation is taking place in the [PE-Header Analyse.ipynb](https://github.com/XSnelliusX/BA-Ransomware-Detection-Code/blob/main/PE-Header-Analyse/PE-Header-Analyse.ipynb) file.
+The Personal Contribution can be foun in the [PE-Header Analyse.ipynb](https://github.com/XSnelliusX/BA-Ransomware-Detection-Code/blob/main/PE-Header-Analyse/PE-Header-Analyse.ipynb) file, where the Evalutation is taking place.

 ## Citing